nijnstein/BLAST-Documentation/README.md

 ag = 1 * 10 * 3 * (3 + 4 * 2);
 ```

-Vector example with some script debuging features and insights into BLAST's stack usage, it uses less data and code bytes while keeping execution flat for the interpretation allowing it to use less memory on the target cpu:
+Vector example with some script debuging features and insights into BLAST's stack usage, it uses less data and code bytes while keeping execution flat for the interpretation allowing it to use less memory on the target cpu.
+Note difference between ssmd and normal packaging in code and datasegment, in normal mode constant data is allocated in the datasegment while for ssmd constant data is inlined optimizing for many executions of the same code with different data.
 ```csharp

  a = maxa((1 2 3), (4 5 6), (7 8 9));